thangisme/Libman/README.md

 After setting up the database, copy the `example.env` file to `.env` and change the values to match your database configuration.

+This application depends on OpenCV 4.7.0 for scanning QR Code.
+Make sure you have the OpenCV native libraries installed on your system.
+Please refer to the [OpenCV installation guide](https://docs.opencv.org/4.x/df/d65/tutorial_table_of_content_introduction.html) for more information.

 To run the console application, you can use the following command:

 ```bash